Shakilat10/Data_Collection_and_Analysis/README.md

-# 📉 Car Sales Analysis
+# 📉 Vehicles Sales Analysis

 ## 📌 Project Overview
 This project analyzes sales transaction data to identify the main causes of declining sales for an vehicales retail company.
 Apply Python-based analytics, analyse customer behavior,